 She was of the Empire, and she wasn't going to let some barbarian threaten her sister!

-Quinn saw Daria approach.
-Looking away, she made a shooing gesture with her hands.
-It'd take a lot more than that to stop her.
+Quinn saw Daria approach and made a shooing gesture with her hands.

-"Oh hi!" she said, trying to sound like an ingenue.
+"Oh hi!"
+Daria said, trying to sound like an ingenue.
 "You never introduced me to your friends, Quinn!"

 Synda cast a baleful glare her way.
 "Who is this... person?"